Divorce Appraisals in Tuscaloosa County by Shamrock Appraisals, Inc.

-Finalizing a divorce involves many decisions, including "Who gets the house".
-There are generally two alternatives when discussing common real estate - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would be wise to commission an appraisal of the joint real estate.
+Settling a divorce involves many decisions, including "Who gets the house".
+There are generally two choices when discussing the shared residence - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties should commission an appraisal of the common real estate.

-Contact us if you require an appraisal related to a divorce or other division of assets.
+Contact us if your needs include an appraisal related to a divorce or other division of assets.

-AL attorneys and accountants rely on our analysis when ascertaining real property values for estates, divorces, or other disputes where it is material.
-We have a great deal of expertise dealing with all the parties involved and can readily handle your needs.
-We create appraisal reports that fulfill the requirements of the courts and various agencies.
+AL attorneys and accountants rely on our values when calculating real property values for estates, divorces, or other disputes requiring a value opinion.
+We have an abundance of expertise dealing with all the parties involved and can readily handle your needs.
+We create appraisal reports for courts or various agencies that meet or exceed their requirements.

-For attorneys handling a divorce, your case's evidence often requires an appraisal to establish fair market value for the residential real estate involved.
-Often the divorce date may not be the same as the date you purchased the appraisal.
-We're comfortable with the methods and all that it entails to do a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
-We handle a reasonable number of divorce appraisals and we understand that they require prudence with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, guaranteeing you the utmost discretion.
+For lawyers working with a divorce, your case's research frequently necessitates an appraisal to establish fair market value for the residential real estate involved.
+Often the divorce date may not be the same as the date you requested the appraisal.
+We're comfortable with the procedures and what is vital to develop a retroactive appraisal that has an effective date and Fair Market Value estimate matching the date of divorce.
+We handle lots of divorce appraisals and we understand that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, resulting in the utmost discretion.